suit-wg/information-model/draft-ietf-suit-information-model.md

 Implemented by: Manifest Element: Best-Before timestamp condition

-### Security Requirement MFSR4: Signed Payload Descriptor

-All descriptive information about the payload MUST be signed.
-This MUST include:

-* The type of payload (which may be independent of format)
-* The location to store the payload
-* The payload digest, in each state of installation (encrypted, plaintext, installed, etc.)
-* The payload size
-* The payload format
-* Where to obtain the payload
-* All instructions or parameters for applying the payload
-* Any rules that identify whether or not the payload can be used on this device

-Mitigates: Threats MFT4, MFT5, MFT6, MFT7, MFT9

-Implemented by: Manifest Elements: Vendor ID Condition, Class ID Condition, Precursor Image Digest Condition, Payload Format, Processing Steps, Storage Location, URIs, Digests, Size

 ### Security Requirement MFSR5: Cryptographic Authenticity

 The authenticity of an update must be demonstrable.
-Typically, this means that updates must be digitally signed.
+Typically, this means that updates must be digitally authenticated.
 Because the manifest contains information about how to install the update, the manifest's authenticity must also be demonstrable.
 To reduce the overhead required for validation, the manifest contains the digest of the firmware image, rather than a second digital signature.
-The authenticity of the manifest can be verified with a digital signature, the authenticity of the firmware image is tied to the manifest by the use of a fingerprint of the firmware image.
+The authenticity of the manifest can be verified with a digital signature or Message Authentication Code, the authenticity of the firmware image is tied to the manifest by the use of a digest of the firmware image.

 Mitigates: Threat MFT8

+Implemented by: Signature, Payload Digest

+### Security Requirement MFSR4a: Authenticated Payload Type

+The type of payload (which may be independent of format) MUST be authenticated.
+For example, the target must know whether the payload is XIP firmware, a loadable module, or serialized configuration data.

+Mitigates: MFT4

+Implemented by: Manifest Elements: Payload Format, Storage Location

+### Security Requirement MFSR4b: Authenticated Storage Location

+The location on the target where the payload is to be stored MUST be authenticated.

+Mitigates: MFT5

+Implemented by: Manifest Elements: Storage Location

+### Security Requirement MFSR4c: Authenticated Remote Resource Location

+The location where a target should find a payload MUST be authenticated.

+Mitigates: MFT6

+Implemented by: Manifest Elements: URIs

+### Security Requirement MFSR4d: Secure Boot

+The target SHOULD verify firmware at time of boot.
+This requires authenticated payload size, and digest.

+Mitigates: MFT7

+Implemnted by: Manifest Elements: Payload Digest, Size

+### Security Requirement MFSR4e: Authenticated precursor images

+If an update uses a differential compression method, it MUST specify the digest of the precursor image and that digest MUST be authenticated.

+Mitigates: MFT9

-Implemented by: Signature
+Implemented by: Manifest Elements: Precursor Image Digest Condition

+### Security Requirement MFSR4f: Authenticated Vendor and Class IDs

+The identifiers that specify firmware compatibility MUST be authenticated to ensure that only compatible firmware is installed on a target device.

+Mitigates: MFT2

+Implemented By: Manifest Elements: Vendor ID Condition, Class ID Condition

+### Security Requirement MFSR4f: Authenticated Vendor and Class IDs

+The identifiers that specify firmware compatibility MUST be authenticated to ensure that only compatible firmware is installed on a target device.

+Mitigates: MFT2

+Implemented By: Manifest Elements: Vendor ID Condition, Class ID Condition

 ### Security Requirement MFSR6: Rights Require Authenticity